drkaizeng/statistics_and_engineering_lab/docs/bash/tips_examples.md

     esac
     ```

+!!! important
+    Aliases are not expanded in non-interative shells.

 ## Skip the first N lines when printing a file
 ```
 tail -n +<N+1> <filename>  # N is the number of lines